zethon/ttvg/docs/lua-dev.md

 The event is passed a handle to the current `scene`, and a handle to the `zone` itself.

-This callback must return a boolean where **true** indicates that the transition should continue (i.e. that the new scene should be loaded) or **false** cancels the transition.
+This callback must return a boolean where **true** indicates that the transition should continue (i.e. that the new scene should be loaded) or **false** to cancel the transition.

 The following example implements a "cover charge" for entering a scene: